How to Use the Price Competitiveness Report in GMC

-If you’re facing a similar battle with your product pricing, let me share with you how I used the Price Competitiveness Report to identify products that needed to be adjusted.
+If you’re facing a similar battle with your product pricing, let me share with you how I used the price competitiveness report to identify products that needed to be adjusted.

 How to Get to the Price Competitiveness Report

-What are Benchmarks?
+What Are Benchmarks?

-Here you can see how your products compare to benchmark pricing.
-If you aren’t familiar, the benchmark is the average price for products you sell across all sellers.
-The graph shows you what percentage of your items fall below the benchmark (beating competition), above the benchmark (being outpriced), and at the benchmark.
-If the majority of your products that do have a benchmark are above the benchmark price, that’s probably not a good sign and should be investigated.
+Like the graph below, you can see what percentage of items fall below the benchmark (i.e. beating competition), above the benchmark (i.e. being out-priced), and at the benchmark (i.e. on par).
+If the majority of your products fall above the benchmark price, that’s likely not a good sign and should be investigated immediately.

 Choosing Product Groupings in the Price Competitiveness Report